Update on Graduate Admissions (August 2022):

-We are pleased to announce that we are accepting applications for Fall 2022 admission.
-The online application is now available through the Brown University Graduate School, with a submission deadline of January 3, 2022.
+We are pleased to announce that we will be accepting applications for Fall 2023 admission.
+The online application is available through the Brown University Graduate School, with a submission deadline of January 3, 2023.

 The Joukowsky Institute is home to Brown University's doctoral program in Archaeology and the Ancient World, which is separate from but closely linked with Brown's doctoral programs in Anthropology, Classics, Egyptology and Assyriology, History, and History of Art and Architecture.
 Students applying to the program typically have completed undergraduate or master's degrees within the past one to three years, and are now hoping to continue their studies of Mediterranean archaeology.
 Brown's Graduate School guarantees six years of full funding for every admitted student.
 Graduates of our doctoral program have gone on to tenure-track or lecturer jobs, postdoctoral fellowships, and visiting positions at universities all over the world, as well as curatorial jobs in museums, government positions, professional journalism, and education administration.